jes-sherborne/jquery-signature-panel-plugin/README.markdown

         * _gestureSuspend_: the user is actively drawing, but they have gone outside the boundary of the canvas.
 This gives the linearly interpolated position where the boundary crossing occurred
         * _gestureResume_: the user has continued actively drawing and has re-entered the canvas.
 This gives the linearly interpolated position where the boundary crossing occurred.
 Since the user may stop drawing while outside the canvas, you are not guaranteed to get a gestureResume after every gestureSuspend.

+## Displaying signatures

+You can use SignaturePanel's built-in functions to display a previously-captured signature on an HTML canvas.
+You can also use the supplied helper functions on your server to generate image files.

+### Recreating a signature in the browser from JSON data

+To recreate a signature from previously captured signature data, you need to create a `canvas` element in your markup, using whatever size and other CSS styling suits your needs:

+    <canvas id="signature-display" height="100" width="250" style="border: 1px solid gray;" ></canvas>

+To display the signature, use the `drawClickstreamToCanvas` function with your canvas as a target:

+    $("#signature-display").signaturePanel("drawClickstreamToCanvas", signatureData);

+The function automatically scales the signature so that it fills the dimensions of the canvas.

-## Generating image files on a server
+### Generating image files on the server using Ruby

-SignaturePanel includes code that you can run on your server to generate image files from the signature data captured on the client.
+The Ruby library uses ImageMagick to generate a `Magick::Image` object, which you can use to write image files or stream the data in a variety of formats (PNG, JPEG, etc.).
 By default, the function will generate an image with the same pixel measurements as were originally captured on the client.
 You can also specify the size of the generated image, and SignaturePanel will scale the signature appropriately to fit within these bounds.

-### Ruby

-The Ruby library uses ImageMagick to generate a `Magick::Image` object, which you can use to write image files or stream the data in a variety of formats (PNG, JPEG, etc.).

 To generate the image, you will write code like this: